Zro2HiroCode/api-flask-mysql/README.md

 Clone the Repository:

-git clone https://github.com/Zro2HiroCode/api-flask-mysql.git
-cd api-flask-mysql

-If you need to clone the repository, you can use the following link: https://github.com/Zro2HiroCode/api-flask-mysql
+If you need to clone the repository, you can use the following link git clone https://github.com/Zro2HiroCode/api-flask-mysql.git cd api-flask-mysql

 Set Up a Virtual Environment: